High Court of Tanzania

 October 1999

-Applicant must identify and disclose the specific point of law before High Court can certify leave to appeal from primary court matters.
+Applicant must specify a point of law for the High Court to certify before leave to appeal from primary‑court matters is granted.

 26 October 1999